leec94/cissp-notes/2024/domain_notes/4-comms-netsec.md

 - mesh network: connects every device to several other devices, requires too much wire in a wired network. improves reliability of wireless networks
 - tree network: uses hierarchical design, interconnects star networks in "tree and star" topology
 - transport architecture: guides the flow of data across a network
+- peering agreements: connects two networks directly to each other
+- firewalls:
+  - stateless firewalls: evaluates each connection independently
+  - stateful inspection: tracks open connections
+  - network hardware vs. host-based software firewall
+- DMZ:
+- implicit deny: if the firewall receives traffic not explicitly allowed by a firewall rule, then that traffic must be blocked
+- next generation firewalls (NGFW): incorporates contextual information into their decision-making
+- proxy servers: connect to websites on a user's behalf
+  - benefits: anonymization, performance boosting, content filtering
+- forward proxies: work on behalf of clients
+- reverse proxies: work on behalf of servers
+- transparent proxies: or in line proxies, work without the client or servers knowledge